wp-plugins/html5-jquery-audio-player/readme.txt

 * Import/export csv playlist function
 * On/off button for Artist field, Cover Art, and Autorepeat
 * Responsive
-* Integration with Easy Digital Downloads for music sale/distribution

 = Where can I get support for this plugin? =